HIV-1 RNA by PCR Blood Test, Quantitative

-While this test is not typically ordered as an initial screening, it is ideal for patients who have been diagnosed with HIV and wish to monitor their infection or determine the efficacy of their treatment.
+While this test is not typically ordered as an initial screening, it is ideal for people who have been diagnosed with HIV and wish to monitor their infection or determine the efficacy of their treatment.
 This test may be ordered in conjunction with a CD4:CD8 Ratio Profile Test for viral monitoring.
-For patients who have been recently diagnosed with HIV, testing should be conducted every 2-8 weeks.
-During long-term retroviral therapy, patients should be tested every 3-4 months or per a doctor’s recommendations.
-Regular HIV testing can decrease the risk of complications associated with HIV infection and increase a patient’s life span.
+For people who have been recently diagnosed with HIV, testing should be conducted every 2-8 weeks.
+During long-term retroviral therapy, people should be tested every 3-4 months or per a doctor’s recommendations.
+Regular HIV testing can decrease the risk of complications associated with HIV infection and increase a person’s life span.

 Turnaround time for the HIV RNA by PCR test is typically 4-8 business days.